BWC-Somnambulist/SecEngineeringStudyNotes/interview-study-notes-for-security-engineering.md

 - Browser extension take-overs
 	- Miners, cred stealers, adware.
 - Local file inclusion
+	- LFI occurs when an application uses the path to a file as input.
+If the application treats this input as trusted, a local file may be used in the include statement.
-- Remote file inclusion (not as common these days)
+- Remote file inclusion (not as common these days).
 - SSRF
 	- Server Side Request Forgery.
 - Web vuln scanners.